 When making jam at home, it's important that you have very clean ingredients.
 Fruit jams are naturally acidic, so you don't have to worry as much about possible contamination.
 Still, it's better to be safe than sorry.
 Follow the directions carefully and always use clean equipment.

 Your own homemade jam is absolutely wonderful with toasted bread or English muffins in the dead of winter.
-Or use it in wonderful appetizer recipes such as brie and cherry cups.

 - 3 cups bing cherries (chopped)